poweredgenl/networkstuff/README.md

 [ soon ! ]

-## Routing a /24 PI across the internet to my home - UPDATE 04-03-2023 - this setup is decprecated as i have my own router. info TBC
+## Routing a /24 PI for home usage

 This readme is to document the setup of routing a /24 PI IP space towards my house via the internet